zc9syil5ya/swa-en-christian-sommer/README.md

 * IntelliJ IDE (recommended)

 #### Database location
-Set the path for the database at `spring.datasource.url=jdbc:h2:file:C:/temp` at the project `application.properties`.
+Set the path for the database at `spring.datasource.url=jdbc:h2:file:C:/temp/prod` at the project `application.properties`.
 It is in `src/main/resources`.
 For the test database the same must be configured.
-The test `application.properties` file is located in `/src/test/resources`.
+The test `application.properties` file is located in `/src/test/resources`(`spring.datasource.url=jdbc:h2:file:C:/temp/test` ).

+`prod` database is the main database and `test` ist the database for the tests.

 For Linux,UNIX or macOS systems  the path is probably different.
 For example: spring.datasource.url=jdbc:h2:file:`/path/to/prod` and `/path/to/test` in the test directory.